Network Security Analyst Career Guide

 - Financial institutions

 No matter where you are employed as a network security analyst, your daily responsibilities will remain largely the same.
 You’ll help to protect your client’s databases, devices, and software from cybersecurity threats, whether you work from a hospital or your own home.

 Before you can begin a career as a network security analyst, you’ll need to fulfill a few educational requirements.
 First, you’ll need to complete a technology-related undergraduate degree to create a foundation of useful skills you will use in a full-time network security analysis role.

-Some students choose to obtain a bachelor’s degree in network operations and security.
+Some students choose to obtain a bachelor’s degree in network engineering and security.
 These students develop skills in security applications, programming, and scripting, all applicable in the professional world.
 This program also teaches you to operate some of the most popular operating systems, including Linux.